In this post, I am going to show you EXACTLY how to rank on Google for your guides and how-to articles.

 Step 2: optimise for keywords

-One of the key activities around writing a guide is to optimise the keywords for SEO because as you can probably imagine there are lots of other competitors ranking already since a long time.
+One of the key activities around writing a guide is to optimise the keywords for SEO because as you can probably imagine there are lots of other competitors ranking already for a long time.

 In particular, you want to target low competition keywords.
 This is even more crucial if your website doesn't have a great domain authority.
 If you choose high competition keywords, your guide will suffer from bad rankings and will be buried into search results.